Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

 We note that the parity specialisation map is a bijection between our diagrammatic coset representatives, by definition.

-In \cref{results2}, we will see that whilst the matrices of light-leaves polynomials of types $(D_{n+1},A_n)$ and $(C_n,A_{n-1})$ are genuinely distinct, the underlying Kazhdan--Lusztig polynomials are the same (see also \cite{MR957071,MR3518556}).
+In \cref{results2}, we will see that whilst the matrices of light leaves polynomials of types $(D_{n+1},A_n)$ and $(C_n,A_{n-1})$ are genuinely distinct, the underlying Kazhdan--Lusztig polynomials are the same (see also \cite{MR957071,MR3518556}).
 The key to understanding this phenomenon will be the following: